jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I will go wash my hands.

+#### Work

+The newspaper lies between us on the table.
+She reads aloud.
+I listen.

+"Farmhands wanted.
+Virginia.
+Rich soil, mild winters, God's country awaits.
+Sixty cents a day."

+I look at the window.
+Soot covers the glass.
+It covers the buildings, the laundry on the lines, our hands by evening.

+"Back home you could see stars," I say.

+"Back home had no work.
+Back home had no meat."

+"If I told my brother everyone eats meat everyday here, he'd never believe me."

+Outside, something moves in the alley below.
+A raccoon noses through an overturned crate, paws quick and careful.
+It finds a crust of bread and vanishes into shadow.

+"We're not the only ones looking for more," I say.

+Maria watches the empty alley, then returns to the paper.

+"Steelworkers wanted.
+Pittsburgh calls men of strength and ambition!
+The furnaces of progress need you.
+One dollar twenty a day.
+Steady work guaranteed."

+"One dollar twenty," I say.
+"That's good money."

+"Tomek's cousin went there.
+He said good pay but dangerous.
+Heat burns lungs.
+Men lose fingers to the machines."

+"What else do you see?"

+"Coal miners, Kentucky.
+Modern company housing.
+Fair wages.
+We fuel American growth."

+"Piotr said the company owns everything.
+The houses, the store.
+You owe them before you start."

+"Like being a peasant again."

+"Yes."

+She turns the page.
+"Loggers wanted.
+New Hampshire forests.
+Strong men earn two dollars a day.
+Winter work."

+"Two dollars."
+I look up.
+"That's the most we've seen."

+A train whistle blows.
+Then another.
+The sound never stops.
+Bells from factories.
+Wheels on rails.
+Horses on streets.

+"We could stay here," I say.
+"The docks are good too.
+You have seamstress work.
+Our people are here."

+"We could go anywhere," she says.
+"California, Oregon, Texas.
+They are building railroads, farms, cities, ranches.
+There is better out there."

+I reach across the table.
+Take her hand.
+"Then where do we go?"

+Maria smiles. looks at the paper.

+She moves her finger down, then stops.

+I nod.
+We stand up.

+One suitcase packed.

+One door closed.

+One couple takes their chance.

 #### Soviets - Limits of Predictions

 1961.
 I am director of the Institute of Cybernetics in Kiev, Soviet Union.
 Central planning is building socialism.
 Socialism is science.
 More efficient central planning will build socialism faster.
 Rapid growth generates massive amounts of data—production quotas, resource allocation, distribution networks.